pymor/pymor/docs/source/tutorial_external_solver.rst

           return type(other) is WrappedVectorSpace and self.dim == other.dim

-Wrapping the `model.DiffusionOperator` is straight forward as well.
+Wrapping the `model.DiffusionOperator` is straightforward as well.
 We just need to attach suitable |VectorSpaces| to the class and implement the application of the operator on a |VectorArray|
 as a sequence of applications on single vectors.